** Update: we have the latest tutorial on the TestLodge Test Management tool.

 * Cases skipped: 2

-1) No feature to assign test cases to tester (module owner).
+#1) No feature to assign test cases to a tester (module owner).

-4) No interface to track the progress of testing based on completion of test cases.
+#4) No interface to track the progress of testing based on the completion of test cases.

-5) Monthly fees instead of one time license.
+35) Monthly fees instead of a one-time license.

 Comment below: what you like most about this tool and new feature request if any.